liflab/beepbeep-3-book/pre-markdown/basic/README.md

 {@snipm basic/PipingBinary.java}{/}

 This time, we create *two* sources of numbers.
 We intend to connect these two sources of numbers to a processor called `add`, which, incidentally, has two input pipes.
-The interesting bit comes in the calls to {@link jdm:ca.uqac.lif.cep.Connector#connect(ca.uqac.lif.cep.Processor, int, ca.uqac.lif.cep.Processor, int) connect()}, which now include a few more arguments.
+The interesting bit comes in the calls to `connect()`, which now include a few more arguments.
 The first call connects the output of `source1` to the *first* input of a processor called `add`.
 The second call connects the output of `source2` to the *second* input of `add`.
 Graphically, this is represented as follows:

 {@img doc-files/basic/PipingBinary.png}{A processor with an input arity of two.}{.6}